Alfresco/docs-alfresco/desktop-sync/1.7/config/index.md

 For more details on the logging configuration, see the [PocoProject](https://pocoproject.org/){:target="_blank"} documentation.

-## Change timezone {#change-timezone}

-The default timezone used in the `AlfrescoDesktopSync.log` file is `UTC`.
-As an IT administrator, if you want to change this so that the log file uses your local timezone, edit the configuration file:

-1. Remove the line `logging.formatters.f1.times = UTC`.
-2. Add the following lines:

-    ```bash
-    logging.channels.c1.formatter.times = local
-    logging.formatters.f1.times = local
-    ```

-3. Restart the Desktop Sync client, and open the log file to see the changes.

 ## Localization

 Desktop Sync supports 16 languages across the user interface, notifications and right-click context menu.